Enterprise-CMCS/macpro-mdct-hcbs/docs/ReportDataStructure.md

 # Report Data Structure

+This document is a high-level look at how HCBS stores report data.
+It includes some justifications for the architectural decisions, and looks ahead at possible challenges and changes.
+For a more detailed description of report fields, see docs/ReportSchema.md.

 HCBS takes an all-in-one approach to storing report data.
 Whereas other MDCT apps may store questions, answers, and metadata separately (in separate tables or even separate AWS services),